lennart-k/RFLink32/README.md

 # RFLink ESP

-This is a Radio Frequency to MQTT/Serial/TCP gateway built for ESP32 and ESP8266 boards (see #MCU for more).
+This is a Radio Frequency to MQTT/Serial/TCP gateway built for ESP32 boards (see #MCU for more).

 It receives and decodes OOK 433MHz signals from your sensors, alarms and pushes them over MQTT/TCP/Serial.
 For some devices it can also send commands to control them.